-- a) officer or employee of Daramalan College - b) contractor or supplier of goods and services to Daramalan College, or their current and former employees; - c) Associate of Daramalan College or - d) a Relative, Spouse or a dependant of an individual mentioned above.
+- a) officer or employee of Daramalan College - b) contractor or supplier of goods and services to Daramalan College, or their current and former employees; - c) Associate of Daramalan College or - d) a Relative, Spouse or a dependant of an individual mention above.

-Disclosures can be made about unlawful conduct or conduct that endangers the public or financial system which you suspect on reasonable grounds has occurred or is occurring within Daramalan College including conduct by an officer or an employee of Daramalan College.
-However, disclosures which are solely about a Personal Work-Related Grievance (as defined) will not be protected under this policy.
-Such matters may be appropriately dealt with in accordance with Daramalan College's Grievance Policy (Staff).
+Disclosures can be made about unlawful conduct or conduct that endangers the public or financial system which you suspect on reasonable grounds has becarred or is occurring within Daramalan College including conduct by an officer or an employee of Daramalan College.
+However, disclosures which are solely about a Personal week-Related Grievance (as defined) will not be protected under this policy.
+Such matters what be appropriately dealt with in accordance with Daramalan College's Grievanet Policy (Staff).

-A whistleblower may make a disclosure to the following people or bodies:
+To qualify for protection, a whistleblower must make their disclosure to an eligible recipient.
+A whistleblower may make a disclosure the following people or bodies:

-- a) your supervisor or manager (if you are an employee of Daramalan College);
+- a) your supervisor or manges (if you are an employee of Daramalan College);

-- b) an Officer of Daramalan College;
+- b) an Officer of Daram lan college;

-- c) an auditor of Daramalan College;
+- c) an auditor of Darah alan College;

-- d) ASIC:
+- d) ASIC;

-- e) APRA; or
+- e) APRAgor

-- f) a lawyer in order to obtain advice or representation about the Corporations Act.
+- f) a lawyer is order to obtain advice or representation about the Corporations Act.